Dr. Constantinos Kolias

 Education: PhD (with distinction), Computer Science, Columbia University; MPhil, Computer Science, Columbia University; MSc, Electrical Engineering, Columbia University; MSc, theoretical Computer Science, University of Athens; and BS, Physics, University of Patras, Greece.

-Dr. Jean-Pierre Auffret
+Jean-Pierre Auffret

 Join CARE Mailing List